skade/yakshav.es/_sources/thoughts-on-community.md

 Especially in a professional context.

 For two reasons:

 1) A community manages itself.
 There will highly likely be someone in local group with more influence than yourself.
 2) If you were to _really_ manage a community, you would also be responsible for _all the mistakes_.

-I believe this is the one thing that DevRel has gotten right: you can manage relationships to communities.
+I believe this is the one thing that DevRel got right: you can manage relationships to communities.
 Which people you talk to.
 Which ones to boost.
 Which ones to maybe hire.